Asininite/ObsidianVault/Obsidian Vault/(College)/AI/Module 2/! Search Strategies.md

 - **Time Complexity:**
     - Depth-first graph search is bounded by the size of the state space.
     - Depth-first tree search can generate all **O(b^m)** nodes in the worst case, where `m` is the maximum depth.
 This can be significantly larger than the actual number of states and can be infinite if the tree is unbounded.

+Uninformed Search Strategies 🤖
+Uninformed search strategies, also known as blind search, are algorithms that explore a problem's state space without using any domain-specific knowledge about the location of the goal.
+They rely only on the information provided in the problem definition, such as the initial state, available actions, and goal test.
+Breadth-First Search (BFS)
+For a 3-Mark Question:
+BFS is a complete and optimal search algorithm that explores a state space level by level.
+It starts at the root node and expands all nodes at the current depth before moving to the next level.
+It uses a FIFO (First-In, First-Out) queue to manage the order of node expansion.
+This guarantees that the shallowest goal node is found first, which is optimal for unweighted graphs.
+However, a major drawback is its high memory consumption, as it has to store all nodes at the current level to generate the next one.
+For a 5-Mark Question:
+Concept & Mechanism
+Breadth-First Search is a fundamental uninformed search algorithm used for traversing or searching tree or graph data structures.
+It begins at the root node and systematically expands all of its immediate successors before moving on to the next level of nodes.
+This is achieved by using a FIFO queue to store the nodes to be visited.
+New nodes are added to the back of the queue, and the search always expands the oldest, and therefore shallowest, node first.
+Performance Analysis
+ * Completeness: BFS is complete because if a solution exists at a finite depth d, it is guaranteed to find it.
+This is because it explores all nodes at depth d before expanding any at d+1.
+ * Optimality: BFS is optimal when all action costs are identical.
+It finds the solution with the fewest steps, which in this case is the cheapest solution.
+ * Time Complexity: The worst-case time complexity is O(b^d), where b is the branching factor and d is the depth of the shallowest goal.
+In the worst case, the algorithm must expand every node at the goal's depth before finding it.
+ * Space Complexity: The space complexity is also O(b^d) because BFS must store every generated node in memory.
+This is its most significant drawback, as memory usage can be exponential.
+Depth-First Search (DFS)
+For a 3-Mark Question:
+DFS is a recursive, memory-efficient search algorithm that explores as deeply as possible down a single path before backtracking.
+It is implemented using a stack.
+DFS is not optimal as it may find a solution that is not the shortest.
+It is also not guaranteed to be complete in infinite search spaces with non-goal paths.
+However, its main advantage is its low memory usage, as it only needs to store the nodes on the current path from the root.
+For a 5-Mark Question:
+Concept & Mechanism
+Depth-First Search is a recursive algorithm that uses the concept of backtracking.
+Starting from the root, it follows a single path to its greatest possible depth.
+If it reaches a leaf node or a dead end without finding the goal, it "backtracks" to the most recent unexpanded node and explores another path.
+This behavior can be efficiently implemented using a stack or a recursive function call.
+Performance Analysis
+ * Completeness: The tree-search version of DFS is incomplete because it can get trapped in an infinite loop if the search space contains a long, non-goal path.
+The graph-search version is complete in finite state spaces because it keeps track of visited nodes to avoid repeating states.
+ * Optimality: DFS is not optimal.
+It may find a solution on a deep, non-optimal path even if a shallower, optimal solution exists elsewhere in the tree.
+ * Time Complexity: The worst-case time complexity is O(b^m), where m is the maximum depth of any node in the state space.
+This can be much larger than d (the depth of the shallowest solution).
+ * Space Complexity: The space complexity is remarkably low, at just O(bm).
+It only needs to store the nodes on the single path from the root to the current node, making it highly memory-efficient compared to BFS.
+ *